kevinpschaaf/enyo-wiki/Object-Lifecycle.md

 ### When are Controls Rendered?

 In general, Controls are not rendered until you you explicitly say so.
-Most applications have a `renderedInto()` or `write()` method at the very top that renders the Controls in the application.
+Most applications have a `renderInto()` or `write()` method at the very top that renders the Controls in the application.

 Also, when creating Controls dynamically, Enyo will not render them until you call `render()` on those Controls, or one of their containers.
 This kind of code is common: